U.S. Code Sections 1681 et seq. (Fair Credit Reporting Act)

 - Rehabilitation efforts.

-- Direct unsupervised contact means contact with children (under age 18) or developmentally disabled persons that provides the employee opportunity and probability for personal communication or touch.
+- Direct unsupervised contact means contact with children (under age 18) or developmentally disabled persons that provide the employee opportunity and probability for personal communication or touch.

 - Data-sensitive information means employees’ or students’ social security numbers, dates of birth, driver’s license numbers, medical information, personal financial information, or criminal background information.